abhijitmjj/DNA-structure-prediction/README.md

 # How do I run/test different models?

 For the ease of use, we have provided each model separately.
-Simply go to the **src** directory and run the Jupyter notebook to try out different approaches.
+Simply go to the **src** directory and run the Jupyter notebooks to try out different approaches.